-How Jota Sport is Using Intelligent Algorithms to Reduce Testing Times by 80%
+How Jota Sport is Using Intelligent Data-Driven Algorithms to Reduce Testing Times by 80%

-In this article, we will explore how Jota Sport uses Monolith to build self-learning models, in particular polynomial models and surface predictions, that enable them to reduce test campaigns by almost 80%, while obtaining similar performance map accuracy!
+In this article, we will explore how Jota Sport uses Monolith to build self-learning models from their test data, in particular polynomial models and surface predictions, that enable them to reduce test campaigns by almost 80%, while obtaining similar performance map accuracy!

 “Monolith has already radically changed how we operate.
 Their software streamlines how our car and simulation data is validated.”

 Tomoki Takahashi (Technical Director at Jota Sport)

 Racing testing data: accurate results and predictions through data-driven analysis

 In this data-driven approach example, we import a testing data sample from one lap that carries a surplus of information and data which is not all needed for further processing.